Google Workspace : Collaboration + productivity apps

 We've covered just a few of the office apps for Android above, but there are plenty more to consider.
 Here we'll add a few more than are also worth thinking about:

-G Suite has already been briefly mentioned in the introduction, and while there are limitations to Google Docs and other apps in the G Suite compared to other offerings, it's still worth considering.
-This is not least because of the integration between the different Google apps and other Google services, not least GMail and G Drive (aka Google Drive) which means it provides a decent if sometimes basic all-in-one office software solution.
-Perhaps the bigger sell is the collaborative functions that are available to use across G Suite, which could make them ideal for small teams.
-Available as a web application via the G Suite website, or as an app for Android such as Google Docs the G Suite is worth considering as a personal or business solution.
+Google Workspace is also worth considering, though while there are limitations to Google Docs and other apps in Google Workspace compared to other offerings, it's still worth considering.
+This is not least because of the integration between the different Google apps and other Google services, such as GMail and Google Drive (aka Google One) which means it provides a decent if sometimes basic all-in-one office software solution.
+Perhaps the bigger sell is the collaborative functions that are available to use across Google Workspace, which could make them ideal for small teams.

 Polaris Office is another big office software suite, providing word processing, spreadsheets, and presentations in a single app for Android.
 Advertised as an All-in-One Complete Office Suite, it's compatible with Microsoft Office and Adobe Acrobat files.
 In fact, it has a decent list of file types it can work with, not least DOC, DOCX, XLS, XLSX, PPT, PPTX, PPS, PPSX, TXT, HWP, ODT as well as PDF.
 Even better, it's free, though it is advertising-driven and in-app purchases are available to both remove the apps as well as expand the available feature list.